 Lt.
-Col. Julius Garesch document signed as A.A.G. and dated October 28th, 1861.
-Sadly he would have his head blown off at Stones River while serving as chief of staff to General William Starke Rosecrans.
+Col. Julius Garesch document signed as A.A.G. and dated April 7th, 1862.
+Sadly, he would soon have his head blown off at Stones River while serving as chief of staff to General William Starke Rosecrans.

 Brig.
 Gen. William Hazen, who directed the shallow, temporary interment of Garesche on a tiny knoll nearby, describes the scene in a letter found in the Annals of the Army of the Cumberland:"I saw but a headless trunk: an eddy of crimson foam had issued where the head should be.
 I at once recognized his figure, it lay so naturally, his right hand across his breast.
 As I approached, dismounted, and bent over him, the contraction of a muscle extended his hand slowly and slightly towards me.
 Taking hold of it, I found it warm and lifelike.
 Upon one of the fingers was the class ring, that (to me) beautiful talisman of our common school.

 The following day the body was removed and carried to Nashville for embalming.
 The Surgeon General's reports carried this grisly note: "On discovering a protuberance extending some five inches from the spine I thought it well to remove it for the sake of conformity."
 Interment was later made in Mt.
 Olivet Cemetery, Washington, D.C.
 Click on the link below for the story of the "Headless Horseman"